-In addition to their right to appeal, children who have not been offered a place at St. Peter's Catholic Primary School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.
+In addition to their right to appeal, children who have not been offered a place at St Mary Immaculate Catholic Primary School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.
 The waiting list will be maintained until 31st December 2022 and will then be discarded.
-Parents may apply to St. Peter's Catholic Primary School for their child's name to remain on the waiting list until the end of the summer term 2023 when it will be discarded.

 Parents who wish for their child's name to remain on a waiting list beyond the end of the summer term 2023 will need to submit a new "in-year" application to the school in September 2023.